-The Disney Dream cruise ship sails around the Bahamas (we chose a 5 day 4 night cruise as our first family cruise) and is one of the most beautiful cruise ships I have been on.
+The Disney Dream cruise ship sails around the Bahamas (we chose a 5 day 4 night cruise as our first family cruise in 2013 and did the exact same cruise a second time in December 2018) and is one of the most beautiful cruise ships we’ve been on.

 Decorated in Art Deco style, the Disney Dream has 14 decks with the most popular (and busy) being the Deck 3 and Deck 11.